anasty17/mirror-leech-telegram-bot/README.md

 - Filter added and all functions have been improved
 ### Overall
 - Docker image support for linux `amd64, arm64/v8, arm/v7, s390x`
+- Edit variables and overwrite the private files while bot running
 - Update bot at startup and with restart command using `UPSTREAM_REPO`
 - Mirror/Leech/Watch/Clone/Count/Del by reply
 - Mirror/Leech/Clone multi links/files with one command